 After Julius Caesar’s adopted son Octavius was enthroned as “Augustus”, the Roman Empire witnessed a long rising period.
-The prosperity of the empire peaked during Nerva-Antonine Dynasty’s era (96-192) and it continued during the Severan Dynasty’s era (193-235) despite ups and downs.
+The prosperity of the empire peaked during Nerva-Antonine Dynasty (96-192) and it continued during the Severan Dynasty (193-235) despite ups and downs.

 In the end, Diocletian claimed the throne as the Roman Emperor in 284.
-Diocletian’s 20 years reign began in the empire that would end by his voluntary abduction of the throne.
-Diocletian was a very unusual man and he was the first emperor in the Roman Empire that would abduct his throne willingly.
-After his abduction of the throne, he spent his retirement years by doing farming at Split in Croatia.
+Diocletian’s 20 years reign began in the empire that would end by his voluntary abdication.
+Diocletian was a very unusual man and he was the first emperor in the Roman Empire that would abdicate the throne willingly.
+He spent his retirement years by doing farming at Split in Croatia.

-These coups that prevented the empire from being ruled consistently led to the belief among public that the new emperor won’t be long lived.
 As Diocletian was aware of this perception, he was worried that the reforms he was going to initiate would be left unfinished.
 Therefore, his first action was to divide the rule into two.
-While he ruled the Eastern states, Maximian, the co-emperor, ruled the West.
+While he ruled the Eastern provinces, Maximian would become the second “Augustus” and rule the West.

 During these years, the Roman Empire had big problems both in the East and the West.
-According to Diocletian, one ruler would be unable to solve all of these problems and one emperor wouldn’t be able to fight on two grounds at the same time.
+According to Diocletian, an emperor engaged in reforms could not simultaneously lead wars.
 In order to make quick and firm decisions, two rulers with absolute authority in both sides were necessary.

 There was a fight with Persian Empire over Syria and Armenia in the East.
 On the other hand, there was a usurper emperor named Carausius in the Britain.
-He claimed himself as the rightful ruler of the Roman Empire.
+He claimed himself as the “Emperor of the North”.
 The first thing Diocletian expected from his colleague Maximian was to take Britain back.

 Although Carausius was seen as a usurper by the Romans, he took control of the legions in Britain and he was accepted by the public.
 Also, he managed the trade in Britain successfully.
 As he brought wealth and prosperity, he was supported both in England and nearby countries.